Dead Meat (YouTube channel): The Kill Count

-The channel is known primarily for its Kill Count series, where Janisse summarizes horror films, counts the number of deaths within them, and offers behind-the-scenes insights.
+The channel is known primarily for its The Kill Count series, where Janisse summarizes horror films, counts the number of deaths within them, and offers behind-the-scenes insights.
 At the end of each episode, a breakdown of the kills, known as "the numbers", is shared, which includes a final tally, a gender breakdown, and awards for the coolest kill (Golden Chainsaw) and lamest kill (Dull Machete).
 The channel is mainly hosted by Janisse, with Rebecca and channel co-writer Zoran Gvojic occasionally serving as auxiliary hosts.

-A wide array of horror films have been covered, including well-known and popular franchises such as Child's Play, A Nightmare on Elm Street, Friday the 13th, Halloween, Saw, Scream, and It, as well as classic horror films, cult-classic horror films, and lesser-known exploitation and B movies.
+A wide array of horror films have been covered, including well-known and popular franchises such as Child's Play, A Nightmare on Elm Street, Friday the 13th, Halloween, The Texas Chainsaw Massacre, Saw, Scream, and It, as well as classic horror films, cult-classic horror films, and lesser-known exploitation and B movies.
 The Kill Count has branched out to discuss other media in the horror genre, including television, video games, stage productions, music videos, comic books, and YouTube originals such as Don't Hug Me I'm Scared.